yimutianyang/HGSR/README.md

 # TKDE23-HGSR
-Implement of our paper: Hyperbolic Graph Learning for Social Recommendation~(Accepted by TKDE)
+Implementation of our paper: Hyperbolic Graph Learning for Social Recommendation~(Accepted by TKDE)